-Cluster System Management (CSM) log files can be viewed in the /var/log/csm/installnode.log file.
+Cluster System Management (CSM) log files can be viewed in the /var/log/csm/installnode.log file using the reventlog -n <nodename> all command.

 Remote Supervisor Adapter log

 Remote Supervisor Adapter (RSA) Adapter log files can be viewed by using telnet into the adapter and selecting the View Log File from the menu.